• Skip to primary navigation

 • Garlic - this recipe just uses one clove of garlic.
 However, you can add extra if you're a garlic lover!

-• Salt - use a coarse salt like kosher salt or flaked sea salt.
+• Salt - use coarse salt like kosher salt or flaked sea salt.
 You really want the crystals of salt to remain on the green beans.

 Step by step directions